• Skip to main content

 April 24, 2022 by Matt Pavlik Leave a Comment

 Trust is essential for healthy relationships.
 So much so that you might wonder if trusting too much is even possible.
-Wouldn’t more always be better?
+Wouldn’t more be better?

-To say trusting too much is dangerous is like saying that too much love or too much chocolate will kill you.
+Is trusting too much the same as loving too much or eating too much chocolate?
 How can you go wrong with something so good that is often in short supply?
+Anything used beyond its intended capacity or function can become harmful.

 Trusting Too Much

-Yes, it’s possible to trust too much.
+Yes, it is possible to trust too much.
 It’s called blind trust.
-Although, no one will probably fault you for it.
+No one will fault you for it–possibly only yourself, after the fact.
 That’s because your trust benefits others.
 It will benefit you too, but only up to a point.

 Trusting too much is like giving away an essential body part and expecting the recipient will be able to keep you alive.
 It’s depending on someone for something they can’t possibly give you.
 You were never meant to function that way.

-If you trust others too much, you are open to being taken advantage of.
+By trusting too much, you open yourself to being taken advantage of.
 Others might benefit, but only at your expense.
-When that happens you are going to get hurt.
-The more you hurt, the more you are likely to decrease your level of trust.
-In this case, that wouldn’t be bad except if you become determined to overprotect yourself.
-Then you might trust too little.
+When that happens, you are going to get hurt.
+The more you feel hurt, the more you are likely to decrease your level of trust.

 Trusting Too Little

-If trusting benefits you and others, it must be possible to trust too little.
-It’s called mistrust.
+Some people choose to trust too little.
+This is called mistrust.
 What if the person you are in a relationship with is trustworthy but you aren’t capable of trusting?
 That’s going to slow down your relationship, maybe to the point of breaking it.

 How would a teenager feel about a mom who walks him to school and sits with him in class?
-Assuming the teenager normally makes it to school on his own and participates in class, this extreme hovering would degrade the relationship.
+Assuming the teenager typically makes it to school on his own and participates in class, this extreme hovering would degrade the relationship.
 The teen would probably either begin to rebel (which would be healthy) or suffer from low confidence (which would be unhealthy).

 In an extreme case, trusting too little is called paranoia.
 A mom might have skipped school when she was a teenager.
 Perhaps she suffered from low self-esteem because her classmates teased her.
 She could over-emphasize her past hurts and then project them onto her son.
 It’s possible she feels too vulnerable even when her surrounding environment is safe.